CESNET/metacentrum-user-docs/docs/software/sw-list/gaussian.md

 Program is actually available in many versions:

-- g09-A.02 including GaussView (only JCU users, contact person is Martin Kabelac <mkabelac@prf.jcu.cz>),
+- g09-A.02 including GaussView (only [JCU](jcu.cz) users),
 - g09-A02 and Gaussian 09 (g09, G09-C.01, G09-D.01 and g09-E.01),
 - g16-A.03 and the newest g16-C.01.

-Module `g09-D.01linda` contains Linda version allowing to use more machines.
+Module `g09/D.01linda` contains Linda version allowing to use more machines.

 If you do not use Linda version, other versions permit computing only on one machine, thus it is nonsense to plan computation on more machines.
 Although job submission in form